apache/spark/docs/sql-programming-guide.md

 <div data-lang="scala"  markdown="1">

 {% highlight scala %}
-val sqlContext = new org.apache.spark.sql.SQLContext(sc)
+// sqlCtx from the previous example is used in this example.
-import sqlContext._
+// createSchemaRDD is used to implicitly convert a RDD to a SchemaRDD. import sqlCtx.createSchemaRDD

 val people: RDD[Person] = ... // An RDD of case class objects, from the previous example.

-// The RDD is implicitly converted to a SchemaRDD, allowing it to be stored using Parquet. people.saveAsParquetFile("people.parquet")
+// The RDD is implicitly converted to a SchemaRDD by createSchemaRDD, allowing it to be stored using Parquet. people.saveAsParquetFile("people.parquet")

 // Read in the parquet file created above.
 Parquet files are self-describing so the schema is preserved.
-// The result of loading a Parquet file is also a JavaSchemaRDD. val parquetFile = sqlContext.parquetFile("people.parquet")
+// The result of loading a Parquet file is also a SchemaRDD. val parquetFile = sqlCtx.parquetFile("people.parquet")

-//Parquet files can also be registered as tables and then used in SQL statements. parquetFile.registerAsTable("parquetFile") val teenagers = sql("SELECT name FROM parquetFile WHERE age >= 13 AND age <= 19") teenagers.collect().foreach(println)
+//Parquet files can also be registered as tables and then used in SQL statements. parquetFile.registerAsTable("parquetFile") val teenagers = sqlCtx.sql("SELECT name FROM parquetFile WHERE age >= 13 AND age <= 19") teenagers.collect().foreach(println)
 {% endhighlight %}